ssilverman/QNEthernet/README.md

 amount of memory a program can use which may be a concern for some software.

 A second reason this option was enabled is that the current system-supplied functions are likely optimized for the current platform.
+Yet a third reason is it's hard to anticipate what programs will actually need; this way obviates the need to assume what a good heap size is.

 There's a few macros that can be used if you want to use your own malloc functions and override the defaults.
 These are: `mem_clib_free`,